Questions and Answers

 The blades are made of Stainless Steel, so can be cleaned in a dishwasher, however given the harsh nature of some detergents, the moving parts with the spring and the lock mechanism, it's best for long term cleaning to hand wash them or wipe with a cloth and just drop back in storage.

 The blades will self-sharpen with use.
 As the blades are very close together small particles of grit or dirt can make it feel rough.
 Just give it a wipe, wash or dish-washing.
-The blades are made of Stainless Steel so can be sharpened with a knife sharpening steel, however care should be taken to not make a gap between the blades as this will impact the cutting action.
+The blades are made of Stainless Steel so can be sharpened with a knife sharpening steel, however care should be taken to not make a gap between the blades a

 If you would like to suggest any new colours or designs please fill in the contact form.